schoeberl/chisel-examples/TowardsChisel3.md

 ## Preparation Work

  * Move to the latest version of Chisel2 (2.2.38) and check that everything works as expected
- * Fork Chisel2 and have the source of the latest version in Eclipse (but did not really work, so delayed this exercise until Chisel 3)
- * Start to use some actual features, such as nicer constant syntax
+ * Start to use some actual features, such as:
+   * Input/Output is already available, but not UInt(8.W), so use UInt(width = 8) for now
+   * nicer constants are available, such as 0.U
  * Install verilator, if not yet done

 ## The Switch